South Korea Travel Blog - A Secret Crush?

 But why South Korea?

 I actually don’t even know why I didn’t already travel to Korea before.
 My love for that country began with a K-Drama "Alone in Love" 연애시대.
 A friend (ex girlfriend) of mine recommended it to me.
 And I started watching more of them.
 Firstly because they showed me this new country, culture and they were fun to watch.
-The stories are built so that you have to binge-watch them.
-Multiple storylines which grab your attention.
-Really well written.
+The stories are built so that you have to binge-watch them, featuring numerous storylines that captivate your interest and are exquisitely written.

 Here is a list of some of my favourite K-Dramas I watched: